flucoma/flucoma-docs/doc/BufThresh.rst

 :species: buffer-proc
 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulationToolkit, Guides/FluidBufMultiThreading
-:see-also:
+:see-also: BufCompose, Gain, Stats
 :description:
-   This class implements a simple Buffer preprocessor, by replacing values under a threshold by 0s.
-It is part of the :fluid-topic:`CorpusManipulationToolkit`.
-For more explanations, learning material, and discussions on its musicianly uses, visit http://www.flucoma.org/

-   The process will return a buffer with the same size and shape than the requested range.
+   Replace all values under a threshold by 0.

 :control source:

-   The index of the buffer to use as the source material to be processed.
+   The buffer to process containing the values to compare against the threshold.

 :control startFrame:

-   The starting point (in samples) from which to copy in the source buffer.
+   The starting point (in samples) from which to process the ``source``.

 :control numFrames:

-   The duration (in samples) to copy from the source buffer.
-The default (-1) copies the full lenght of the buffer.
+   The duration (in samples) to process in the ``source``.
+The default (-1) indicates to process through the end of ``source``.

 :control startChan:

-   The first channel from which to copy in the source buffer.
+   The channel from which to begin the process in the ``source``.

 :control numChans:

-   The number of channels from which to copy in the source buffer.
-This parameter will wrap around the number of channels in the source buffer.
-The default (-1) copies all of the buffer's channel.
+   The number of channels to process in ``source``.
+The default of -1 indicates to process through the last channel in ``source``.

 :control destination:

-   The index of the buffer to use as the destination for the processed material.
+   The buffer to write the processed data into.

 :control threshold:

-   The threshold under which values will be zeroed
+   Any values in ``source`` will be written as 0 in ``destination``.